RakhaHafishSetiawan/sliceR/README.md

 # sliceR
-This package allows the user to easily partition data by fraction or whole number for supervised machine learning algorithm.
+This package allows the user to easily partition data for training and testing supervised machine learning models.

 ## Installation